 1. There are 30 students in an Economics class.
 Is the opportunity cost of attending the class the same for each of the 30 students?
 Why or why not.

 It is very unlikely that the opportunity costs will be the same for all the 30 students.
-Opportunity cost is the most highly valued opportunity or alternative forfeited when a choice is made.
+Opportunity cost is the most highly valued opportunity or an alternative forfeited when a choice is made.
 The alternative forfeited by one student may not be the same as the opportunity forfeited by another student.
 By attending an economics class, one student may be giving up reading a novel and another may be giving up working at a part-time job.
 So, the opportunity will not be the same for all 30 students.

 2. Scarcity is the condition in which peoples’ wants (for goods and services) are unlimited or infinite.
 Do you agree or disagree?
 Explain your answer.